Yaztaha/monty/README.md

 ## Requirements

 ### General
-- Allowed editors: ‘vi‘, 'vim', 'emacs'
+- Allowed editors: `vi`, `vim`, `emacs`
 - All your files will be compiled on Ubuntu 14.04 LTS
-- Your programs and functions will be compiled with 'gcc 4.8.4' using the flags '-Wall' '-Werror' '-Wextra' 'and' '-pedantic'
+- Your programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall` `-Werror` `-Wextra` `and` `-pedantic`
 - All your files should end with a new line
-- A 'README.md' file, at the root of the folder of the project is mandatory
+- A `README.md` file, at the root of the folder of the project is mandatory
-- Your code should use the 'Betty' style.
+- Your code should use the `Betty` style.
 It will be checked using betty-style.pl and betty-doc.pl
 - You allowed to use a maximum of one global variable
 - No more than 5 functions per file
 - You are allowed to use the C standard library
-- The prototypes of all your functions should be included in your header file called 'monty.h'
+- The prototypes of all your functions should be included in your header file called `monty.h`
 - Don’t forget to push your header file
 - All your header files should be include guarded
 - You are expected to do the tasks in the order shown in the project